amirrezanadali01/shop/README.md

 #  Community of developers

-I would be grateful if someone else can clean code than code me and push it for me. or develope this project. **just for learning**
+I would be grateful if someone else can clean code than code me and push it for me. or develope this project. **just for more learning**